francogiuntoli/pandektes-challenge/README.md

 ## Key Decisions & Trade-offs

 - **OpenAI Responses API**: Chosen for native JSON mode, simplifying schema validation.
 This can be swapped with any compatible provider by adjusting `ExtractionService`.
 - **LLM-first parsing**: HTML/PDF parsing is intentionally minimal.
 The cleaning is done before handing control to the LLM to keep the implementation flexible.
-More robust tools like doculing could be used for data extraction.
+More robust tools like docling could be used for data extraction.
 Also other LLMs to consume PDF files directly for a better data extraction (text layout recognition).
 - **Upsert by `caseNumber`**: Helps avoid duplicates when re-processing previously ingested documents.
 Cases without a number are treated as unique inserts.

 ## Production Hardening Ideas